ADMISSIONS

 The Law School’s Office of Financial Aid provides personalized guidance and resources to help students fund the overall cost of their legal experience.

-Financial assistance available to meet Hofstra Law tuition requirements may be awarded in the form of scholarships, fellowships, federal loans, Federal Work-Study and private loans.
+Financial assistance available to meet Hofstra Law tuition requirements may be awarded in the form of scholarships, fellowships, federal loans, Federal Work-Study, and private loans.
 Financial aid comes from public and private sources and is awarded on the basis of need and academic merit.
 All forms of financial aid, with the exception of Federal Work-Study, are offset against tuition.

-Employment rate for the Class of 2024
+Employment Rate for the Class of 2024

 14,000+